Consistent Manifold Representation for Topological Data Analysis: Abstract

 \section{Abstract}

-For data sampled from an arbitrary density on a manifold embedded in Euclidean space, we introduce the \emph{Continuous k-Nearest Neighbors} (CkNN) graph construction.
-We prove that CkNN is the unique unweighted construction that is consistent with the connected components of the underlying manifold in the limit of large data, for compact Riemannian manifolds and a large class of non-compact manifolds.
-More precisely, we show that CkNN is geometrically consistent in the sense that the unnormalized graph Laplacian converges to the Laplace-Beltrami operator, spectrally as well as pointwise.
-We demonstrate that CkNN produces a single graph that captures all topological features simultaneously, in contrast to persistent homology, which represents each homology generator at a separate scale.
+For data sampled from an arbitrary density on a manifold embedded in Euclidean space, the \emph{Continuous k-Nearest Neighbors} (CkNN) graph construction is introduced.
+It is shown that CkNN is geometrically consistent in the sense that under certain conditions, the unnormalized graph Laplacian converges to the Laplace-Beltrami operator, spectrally as well as pointwise.
+It is proved for compact (and conjectured for noncompact) manifolds that CkNN is the unique unweighted construction that yields a geometry consistent with the connected components of the underlying manifold in the limit of large data.
+Thus CkNN produces a single graph that captures all topological features simultaneously, in contrast to persistent homology, which represents each homology generator at a separate scale.
 As applications we derive a new fast clustering algorithm and a method to identify patterns in natural images topologically.
 Finally, we conjecture that CkNN is topologically consistent, meaning that the homology of the Vietoris-Rips complex (implied by the graph Laplacian) converges to the homology of the underlying manifold (implied by the Laplace-de Rham operators) in the limit of large data.